bharrell5/RetailAssistant/README.md

 # RetailAssistant
-# This program calculates the sales tax for a series of given products from a local general store.
+# This program uses C++ Object Oriented Programming to calculate the sales tax for a series of given products from a local general store.